randomman552/Led-Strip-Controller/README.md

 ```

-## Provided lighting functions
+## Lighting functions
-There are 13 lighting functions currently supplied with this library.
+There are 13 lighting functions supplied with this library.
 ### User defined color functions
 - Use the colors defined by the user
 - Will cycle between user defined colors